Mineral Point Road / Midvale Blvd

 Contractor will be coordinating regularly with residents in the construction zone to keep them updated on access

 As always, left turns are not allowed at the intersection from any direction

 Madison PD has been on site enforcing the “No Left Turns”

-The sidewalk within the work zone on the south side of Mineral Point Rd and the west side of Midvale Blvd will be closed once traffic is switched.
+The sidewalk within the work zone on the south side of Mineral Point Rd and the west side of Midvale Blvd is closed.
 Pedestrians should cross to the other side of the street at the nearest intersection.